Tofu-Xx/mini-vue/README.md

   <b>English</b> | <a href="./README.zh-CN.md">简体中文</a>
 </p>

-This project will reproduce as many Vue core features as possible,
+This project will restore as many Vue core functions as possible.
-while keeping the size within 1024 bytes.
+And always keep the packaged code volume within **1024** bytes.

 ### 🎉 Achieved Property